 - The acts constituting violations of those rights.

 Your petition should be accompanied by affidavits, records or other evidence supporting the allegations or an explanation of why you have failed to attach such materials.
-Argument, citations and other supporting documents are not necessary.13
+An argument, citations and other supporting documents are not necessary.13

 You can find the form for petitioning for habeas corpus in Nevada courts at NRS 34.735.
 Petitions not conforming to NRS 34.735 may be rejected.